In the Wasatch Independent Debate League we are

 Interested?
 Check out our class schedule, or fill out our interest form to get in contact with us:

-Samuel Martineau has been teaching speech and debate in the homeschool community for twelve years.
+Samuel Martineau has been teaching speech and debate in the homeschool community for thirteen years.
 He is the founder and director of the Wasatch Independent Debate League, which has been introducing homeschooled students to academic debate for the past ten years.
-He also has had significant success as a mock trial coach.
+He has also seen significant success as a mock trial coach including coaching two top ten teams at the National Mock Trial Tournament.

 Samuel Graduated Magna Cum Laude from Weber State University with a B.S. and teaching certificate in Communication Teaching and a minor in History Teaching.